The Foundations: Late 1970 to the end of the 1970s

+Re-formed members would included Bill Springate on Guitar, John Springate on Vocal, Derek "Del" Watson on Bass (1st Feb 1948 died 29 Sept 2008), Paul Wilmot on Drums (14th Sept 1947 died 24th June 2010) (all members of the band Elegy).
+Their last performance was The South Pier Pavilion, Lowestoft, Suffolk.

+Roy Carter who later on joined Heatwave.

 According to an article about Brian Johnston of the White Plains on the White Plains Chronicles website, there is information provided by James Payne that gives a partial line-up of a 1973 version of the Foundations.
 Listed were Clem Curtis on vocals, Eric Allandale on trombone, Brian Johnston on keyboards and Jim Payne on drums.

 In the mid-1970s, while Clem Curtis and the Foundations were on the road, there was also another Foundations line-up that was led by Colin Young who were touring at the same time, and were playing basically the same material.
 This eventually led to court action which resulted in Curtis being allowed to bill his group as either the Foundations or Clem Curtis & the Foundations.
 Young was allowed to bill himself as "The New Foundations", or as "Colin Young & the New Foundations".
 The New Foundations name was previously used for the Australian release of "Build Me Up Buttercup" on Astor AP-1567 in 1969.

 In 1975, Young and his group, The New Foundations, released a lone single on "Something for My Baby" / "I Need Your Love" on Pye 45533.
 Also in the same period, another group, also called New Foundations released a soul ballad single, "Darling (You're All I Need)" on Atlantic 45-3225.
 This New Foundations was a group from the United States who were produced by George Kerr.

 The Clem Curtis led Foundations were competitors in the Eurovision 1977 with "Where Were You When I Needed Your Love?".
 They were picked to be winners but due to a strike by electricians, they were not televised.
 A small ad appeared on the bottom of page 55 of the 26 March issue of Music Week.
 It said, "If you missed Eurovision on TV watch CRACKERJACK this Friday FOUNDATIONS "Where Were You When I Needed Your Love".

 Also that month, "Where Were You When I Needed Your Love" was being played on Radio Tees and David Hoare had it as a hit pick.
 Backed with "Love Me Nice and Easy", it was released on Summit SU 100 in 1977.

 In 1978, there was another single credited to The Foundations.
 It was "Closer to Loving You" b/w "Change My Life" released on Psycho P2603.
 Over the years the B side "Change My Life" gained popularity among Northern soul fans.
 It appears on the Fab-U-Lus Northern Soul 10" LP album compilation.